senotisha/odin-recipes/README.md

 The Odin Project

-A Project about recipes made it basic HTML!
+A Project about recipes made in basic HTML!